marian-m12l/n64brew-gamejam-6/README.md

 I have only tested the game on hardware with a Picocart64 flashcart which has no menu and runs the ROM directly.
 For other flashcart, it probably won't work if it does not support booting directly to the ROM itself.

+Expansion Pak is not strictly required, but recommended for a better "decay" experience.

 (Tip: you can hold R+A during power off to drop the ongoing game and start afresh)